Quickstart

 3-2.
 Boot as a member user

 A member user is a user with a memberId.
-If the user can be identified by itself, such as when signed in to your service, You can boot as a member user by giving memberId.
+If the user can be identified on its own, such as when signed into your service, you can initiate a boot process as a member user by providing a memberId.
 The Channel distinguishes a user by the memberId field.

 Additional information can be injected into users using the Profile .